How To Reduce Your Business Tax Liability

 Make charitable contributions

-Any individual or company can make a charitable contribution, but there may be limitations on these deductions under the new Tax Cuts and Jobs Act (TCJA).
+Any individual or company can make a charitable contribution, but there may be limitations on these deductions under the Tax Cuts and Jobs Act (TCJA).
 Your business can still deduct cash contributions and gifts, but can no longer deduct the time spent volunteering.

 Hire contract (or fractional) employees